openvinotoolkit/model_server/docs/streaming_endpoints.md

 ## Graph Selection
 Opening stream is not enough to create execution graph.
 Instead, the first gRPC request after the opening defines which graph definition will be selected for execution (`model_name` and `model_version` proto fields).
 Afterwards, subsequent requests are required to match the servable name and version, otherwise the error is reported and input packets are not pushed to the graph.
-However, the graph remains in available for correct requests.
+However, the graph remains available for correct requests.

 > NOTE: The server closes the stream after the first request if requested graph is non-existent or retired.